 Where ChatGPT gets its data

-ChatGPT is the largest AI search engine, holding 60.4% market share as of early 2026.
+ChatGPT is the largest standalone AI search engine, holding 60.6% market share in First Page Sage's May 2026 tracker.
 Where it pulls business data matters more than any other single thing you can learn about AI visibility right now.

 48.73% of ChatGPT's citations come from third-party sites.
 That's the Yext finding.
 When ChatGPT recommends a business, nearly half the time it's citing Yelp, TripAdvisor, MapQuest, or a similar directory.
 Google properties alone accounted for 465,000 citations in the study, but those are Google-indexed pages, not Google reviews.

-The part that surprises most business owners: ChatGPT cannot see your Google reviews.
+The part that surprises most business owners: ChatGPT does not appear to have direct access to your Google reviews.

 For subjective queries like "best Italian restaurant near me" or "top-rated plumber in Austin," the pattern shifts even more.
 Directory sources spike to 46.3% of all ChatGPT citations on subjective queries, per the Yext data.
 These are exactly the queries where a potential customer is making a buying decision.